Choosing a telescope is the biggest decision we make as backyard astronomers.

 Compound: Celestron NexStar 4SE

 The Celestron’s NexStar 4SE is the baby model in the SE range.
-With its four inches of aperture, it is the smallest ‘proper’ Maksutov-Cassegrain, which is why we’re calling it the best compound telescope for amatuer astronomers.
+This computerized telescope, with its four inches of aperture on a single fork arm, is the smallest ‘proper’ Maksutov-Cassegrain, which is why we’re calling it the best compound telescope for amatuer astronomers.

-It’s ideal for the beginner backyard astronomer who wants the convenience and speed of a ‘goto’ database and guiding motor.
+It’s an ideal beginner telescope for the backyard astronomer who wants the convenience and speed of a ‘goto’ database and guiding motor.

 Be wary though, you’re paying around $450 for a motor and database, not a big aperture.
-Sure, you may have a selection of 40,000 objects you can point the 4SE at, but it is just too small to see many of the fainter ones.
+Sure, you may have a selection of 40,000 objects in the sky you can point the 4SE at, but it is just too small to see many of the fainter ones.

-What’s great about this scope is it makes everything easy.
+What’s great about this scope is it makes everything easy (as does its big brother, the NexStar 6SE, for a few hundred extra).

 Similarly, if you’re thinking of introducing kids to the hobby, then the NexStar 4SE is a great model to begin with as they can easily type into the controller any object they want to look at and it will find it.

-The big watch-out for the entire NexStar range is they need power.
-Yes, they can run on batteries, but not for much more than an evening’s use.
-You’ll be better off investing in additional power.
+The big watch-out for the entire NexStar range is they have a short battery life and need additional power to be useful for more than an evening’s viewing.

-What it does very well is offer a light and compact telescope package.
+What compound telescopes like this one do very well is offer a light and compact telescope package.
 This is small enough to store just about anywhere and light enough for any adult to move around on their own.

-This is one of the most popular telescopes there is, and with good reason – it is a versatile little scope.
-The NexStar 4SE is an easy way to get into astronomy without having loads of disappointing evenings being unable to the object you’re looking for, especially if you remember that 4 inches will limit what this scope can physically show you.
+This is one of the best telescopes there is, and with good reason – it is a versatile little scope.
+The NexStar 4SE is an easy way to get into amateur astronomy without having loads of disappointing evenings being unable to see the celestial object you’re looking for, especially if you remember that 4 inches will limit what this scope can physically show you.

 - Great introductory scope